Robert Riskin: Career

 Riskin then became an associate producer for Samuel Goldwyn.
 When the U.S. entered World War II, he joined the Office of War Information in 1942, where he organized the OWI's overseas division.

 Riskin returned to Hollywood in 1945, with the screenplay for The Thin Man Goes Home He had an uncredited collaboration on the 1946 film noir classic The Strange Love of Martha Ivers.

 Riskin and his brother Everett formed their own film company.
 Their first film, the minor James Stewart hit Magic Town (1947), was written and produced by Riskin, who also directed initially.
 The directing was finished by William A. Wellman.
 Magic Town has a similar flavor and tone to Riskin's Capra-directed films.

 In 1950, Riskin suffered a debilitating stroke which left him unable to write.
 Riskin had completed the screenplay for Half Angel (1951) and the story for Here Comes the Groom (1951) before the stroke.
 Ironically, Capra was assigned to direct Here Comes the Groom, and Riskin received a fifth Academy Award nomination for it.

 He was an invalid until he died on September 20, 1955.

 Riskin directed only one entire film, When You're in Love (1937), a minor musical starring Grace Moore and Cary Grant.
-Unsuccessful at the box office, When You're in Love is now remembered (if at all) for an unusual publicity stunt: silent film-star Louise Brooks was given a chance at a comeback by appearing as a chorus girl in this movie.
+At the box office, When You're in Love is now remembered (if at all) for an unusual publicity stunt: silent film-star Louise Brooks was given a chance at a comeback by appearing as a chorus girl in this movie.